gen-classroom/projet-diserens_jordil_sciarra/README.md

 You can now browse SonarQube at http://localhost:9000 (the default System administrator credentials are admin/admin).

 Once on the SonarQube server, you have to add a project (following the instructions), which will generate a login token.
-Then you can run the code analysis with the following command :
+Then you can run the code analysis with the following command in a terminal (in project's folder) :
 ```
 mvn sonar:sonar \
   -Dsonar.projectKey=<groupId:artifactId> \